jesseleite/an-old-hope-syntax-atom/README.md

 # An Old Hope

-Atom theme based on A New Hope movie poster, with a sprinkle of Yoda.
+Atom theme inspired by a galaxy far far away...

 ## UI Integration